Seth1Briney/forestfire_data/README.md

 So far I am using the glm() function in the R programming language.
 Starting with a null model with no predictors and stepping forward, algorithm does not converge.
 Starting with model with all non-mixed first order terms doesn't converge.
 Interestingly stepping backward, algorithm removes rain and wind from model.
 Perhaps the various indeces take rain and wind into consideration, so I will look into those.

 I used a log(x+1) link function, for the gaussian family.
 I used Gaussian because the 'area burned' variable is continuous, and because Central Convergence Theorem.
 Using log is suggested in the dataset description site, and it is mentioned that log(x+1) was used "In [Cortez and Morais, 2007], the output 'area' was first transformed with a ln(x+1) function.".
 When I say log() I mean the natural log, ln().

+Removed various indeces from full model in stepwise.R (I still haven't looked into their meanings).
+This resulted in convergence (to the same thing) in 'backward' and 'both' directions.
+The reported model is approximately:
+E[log(area+1)] = -0.95 + 0.18 X + 0.10 temp + 0.15 wind,
+where E[x] is the expected value for x.

+The reported test statistics are:
+Null Deviance:	    2091000
+Residual Deviance: 2040000 	AIC: 5758

+pchisq(2091000-2040000,3) gives 1, meaning with 100% confidence the model is better than null. pchisq(2091000,4) gives 1, meaning with 100% confidence the saturated model (descriptor for each data point) is better than our model.